Google launches 'Be Internet Awesome' to teach online safety habits

 Sponsored Content: How a cloud-enabled virtual desktop helps close the digital equity gap.

-The rise of Chromebooks, bring-your-own-devices (BYOD) and a new generation of learning applications in classrooms have made digital learning increasingly accessible for more and more students.
+A new generation of learning applications and lower cost devices in classrooms have made digital learning increasingly accessible for more and more students.

 With 88 percent of U.S. school districts equipped with

 broadband connections and Chromebook’s share of the U.S

 positioned than ever before to take advantage of digital

 But these digital gateways also bring a host of challenges for teachers, school administrators and IT directors:

 What if teachers could give their students a learning environment that looks the same and operates the same for every student, regardless of what devices they’re using?
 Better yet, what if that environment could be a simple, turnkey service?